Carbon Capture, Utilization & Storage (CCUS)

 The next-gen carbon utilization segment has the highest number of startups followed by direct air capture (DAC) and flue-gas capture.
 This is likely due to the various pathways available to turn captured carbon dioxide (CO2) into valuable commercial products.

 There are only a few carbon sequestration startups, possibly due to challenges in commercial feasibility.
 The economic gain from storing captured CO2 underground is limited compared to converting it into commercial products.
-Meanwhile, a higher number of pre-seed and seed-stage startups suggests that the industry is at a very nascent state.
+Meanwhile, a higher number of ideation and minimum viable product startups suggests that the industry is at a very nascent state.

 Incumbents